2019 Chevrolet Medium Duty Conventional Truck

 Chevrolet also released the following teaser image of the truck, which we subsequently enhanced to reveal more of the front end.

-The Chevrolet Medium Duty truck will be offered as conventional truck with an engine/hood-forward design and be available in Regular Cab and Crew Cab configurations in various wheelbases and GVWRs.
+The Chevrolet Medium Duty truck is available in Regular Cab and Crew Cab configurations in various wheelbases and GVWRs.

-We expect the upcoming 2019 Chevy Medium Duty trucks to have a base price in the $50,000 range for the work truck configuration and reach as much as $100,000 for the range-topping model.
+The 2019 Chevy Medium Duty trucks had a base price of $48,465 for the Work Truck configuration, and could reach as much as $100,000 for a fully-loaded version of the range-topping 4WD Crew Cab 1LT model.

-It is currently unknown whether GM’s GMC brand will get a variant of the 2019 Chevrolet Medium Duty truck.
+At this time, GM’s GMC brand will not get a variant of the 2019 Chevrolet Medium Duty truck.

-The 2019 Chevy Medium Duty Truck will likely be manufactured by Navistar in the United States of America.
-One of the more likely facilities to make the truck is Navistar’s Garland, Texas factory.
+The 2019 Chevy Medium Duty Truck is manufactured by Navistar in the United States of America, which assembles the truck at the its plant in Springfield, Ohio.

 Discuss the 2019 Chevrolet Medium Duty Trucks in our Chevrolet forum.